douglas-gibbons/otto/src/assets/docs/tasmota-pow2.md

 TIMESTD 0,1,11,1,2,-480
 ```

-The Sonoff POW 2 should now be publishing messages to your MQTT broker.
+The Sonoff Pow R2 should now be publishing messages to your MQTT broker.

 ### Setting ʘttʘ